nickbrandt/GitLab/doc/user/project/merge_requests/creating_merge_requests.md

 to as the source branch, and `master` in the current project as the target.

 On the **New Merge Request** page, you can start by filling in the title and description for the merge request.
-If there are commits on the branch, the title will be pre-filled with the first line of the first commit message, and the description will be pre-filled with any additional lines in the commit message.
+If there are are already commits on the branch, the title will be pre-filled with the first line of the first commit message, and the description will be pre-filled with any additional lines in the commit message.
 The title is the only field that is mandatory in all cases.

 From here, you can also: